 #4: On-Box Jumps

-Jumping up onto a plyo box and then powering up into a completely upright position is an excellent exercise to build explosive leg strength for better power and vertical jump ability.
+Jumping up onto a plyometric box and then powering up into a completely upright position is an excellent exercise to build explosive leg strength, improving power and vertical jump ability.

 - Stand facing a plyo box with your toes about two feet from the box.

-- Drop down into a bodyweight squat by bending your knees in hips, simultaneously driving your arms behind you.
+- Drop down into a bodyweight squat by bending your knees and hips, simultaneously driving your arms behind you.

 - In one smooth movement, thrust your arms forward as you squat and jump up onto the plyo box using the momentum from your arms.

-- Cushion your landing by allowing a natural bend in your knees and allow your arms to slowly trail back behind your body but seamlessly press through your heels when you land on the box with both feet to stand up straight.
+- Cushion your landing by allowing a natural bend in your knees and allowing your arms to slowly trail back behind your body, but seamlessly press through your heels when you land on the box with both feet to stand up straight.

-- Hop down or step down off of the box and repeat for as many reps as you can or you intend to perform.
+- Hop down or step down off the box and repeat for as many reps as you can or intend to perform.

 #5: Single-Leg Box Jumps